 Blockchain for Enterprise is a controversial topic.
-On one hand, you have the Blockchain “purists” who insist that Blockchain is a tool for decentralization and was meant to take power back from the “greedy corporates” and put it back into the hands of the masses.
+On one hand, you have the Blockchain “purists” who insist that Blockchain is a tool for decentralisation, and was meant to take power back from the “greedy corporates” and put it back into the hands of the masses.
 On the other hand, you have people who are strong believers that Blockchain can fix every problem that plagues the enterprise world.

-This is where the benefits of Blockchain are truly realized.
-First and foremost, you reduce cost by getting rid of third parties that might be in the middle of you and other companies you deal with.
+This is where the benefits of Blockchain are truly realised.
+Firstly, you reduce cost by getting rid of third parties that might be in the middle of you and other companies you deal with.
 It also makes for greater transparency, as all transactions are recorded and visible.
-Security is one of the major benefits too, as data is shared across multiple parties, making it significantly harder for hackers to change anything.
+Security is one of the major benefits too as data is shared across multiple parties, making it significantly harder for hackers to change anything.

 Overall, we believe this tool would be really valuable to a lot of enterprises keen on exploring the Blockchain world, as it can drastically reduce the time spent understanding Blockchain and developing MVPs.
-If you’re looking to create a Blockchain application, this tool can help you deploy your own private Ethereum network, and then help you write, deploy and interact with your own smart contract in a matter of minutes!
+If you’re looking to create a Blockchain application, this tool can help you deploy your own private Ethereum network and help you write, deploy, and interact with your own smart contract in a matter of minutes!

 It makes experimentation a lot more fun as you don’t have to worry about the details of the underlying infrastructure setup or the deployment details, and can focus solely on achieving your business function.
 Do get in touch with us if this is something you’re interested in and we can arrange a demo for you!